-Extracts from grape leaves and grape seeds may help patients with swelling in the legs due to poor blood flow (chronic venous insufficiency).
-Grape products are also commonly used for diseases of the heart and blood vessels, high blood pressure, high cholesterol, and many other conditions.
-But there is limited scientific evidence to support these uses.
+Grape is used for poor circulation that can cause the legs to swell (chronic venous insufficiency or CVI) or for eye stress.
+Various grape products are also commonly used for diseases of the heart and blood vessels, other eye problems, gastrointestinal health, and many other conditions.
+But there is no good scientific evidence to support these uses.

 Grape leaf might reduce inflammation and have astringent effects.
 In other words, grape leaf seems to be able to draw tissue together, which could help stop bleeding and diarrhea.
 These properties appear to be greatest in the red leaves.